Longview metropolitan area, Texas

-The Longview metropolitan statistical area is a metropolitan area in Northeast Texas that covers four counties—Gregg, Harrison, Rusk, and Upshur.
-As of the 2010 census the MSA had a population of 280,000 (though a July 1, 2019 estimate placed the population at 286,657).
-Before 2023, it was also part of the larger Longview–Marshall combined statistical area.
-In 2023, the Marshall micropolitan area was disestablished and its sole county, Harrison County, was made part of the Longview metropolitan area.
+The Longview, TX Metropolitan Statistical Area is a metropolitan area in Northeast Texas that covers four counties—Gregg, Harrison, Rusk, and Upshur.
+The MSA had a population of 286,184 at the 2020 census, increasing to an estimated 297,315 by 2025.
+Prior to 2023, the Longview MSA and Marshall micropolitan area (µSA) were components of the Longview–Marshall combined statistical area; in 2023, the Marshall µSA was disestablished and its sole county, Harrison County, was made part of the Longview metropolitan area.